gongahkia/personal-wiki/PHP.md

 // NULL COALESCING OPERATOR
     // shorthand operator also available

+// takes on the following syntax
+    // VALUE TO CHECK ??
+DEFAULT VALUE TO ASSIGN IF THE AFOREMENTIONED VALUE IS NULL

 $variable = $value ?? $default; // if $value is not null, $variable takes value of $value, else $variable takes value of $default
 $a = null;